NVIDIA/spark-rapids/tools/README.md

 Acceptable input spark event log paths are local filesystem,hdfs,S3 or mixed.
 It can be file path,directory path or mixed.

-Below is an example input:
+Below are examples of possible inputs:
 ```
+1. /path/to/localfilesystem/eventlog1
+2. hdfs://path/to/directory/
-/path/to/localfilesystem/eventlog1 hdfs://path/to/directory/ s3a://<BUCKET>/to/directory/
+3. s3a://<BUCKET>/to/directory/
 ```

-If any input is a S3 file path or directory path, here 2 extra steps to access S3 in Spark:
+If any input is a S3 file path or directory path, 2 extra steps are needed to access S3 in Spark:
 1. Download the matched jars based on the Hadoop version:
    - `hadoop-aws-<version>.jar`
    - `aws-java-sdk-<version>.jar`